ueberhund/fargate-crash-course/2_Setup_a_new_app_with_blue_green_deploy/README.md

 15. Click "Next step" and "Create service"

 You should see v1 of the catnip application appear on the /catnip path of the application load balancer

+## Begin a blue/green deploy

+1. Go into the catnip-service and select the "Update" button
+2. Change the task definition to the latest version, which will trigger a blue/green deploy
+3. Click "Next step"
+4. Click "Next step", "Next step", "Next step", and "Update service"

+You will see the deploy occur in the CodeDeploy console.
+Once the deploy has successfully deployed the updates, you'll see those reflected at the URL.
+The old tasks will be deleted per CodeDeploy's configuration.